awun8191/Recursive-PDF-EXTRACTION-AND-RAG/README.md

 The project includes a `GeminiService` class in `Services/Gemini` which wraps the Google Generative AI client.
 It defaults to `gemini-2.5-flash` for generation and `gemini-2.5-flash-lite` for OCR.
 A custom Pydantic `GeminiConfig` model provides type-checked generation settings.

-The OCR helper now uses a prompt that encourages step-by-step reasoning for improved accuracy.
-Responses are validated against a simple `OCRData` Pydantic model which contains a single `text` field representing the extracted content.
+The OCR helper now uses a prompt that encourages step-by-step reasoning for improved accuracy and instructs Gemini to respond using JSON.
+Responses must be in the form `{"text": "<extracted text>"}`.
+They are validated against a simple `OCRData` Pydantic model which contains a single `text` field representing the extracted content.
 The `GeminiService.ocr` method defaults to returning this model when no custom `response_model` is supplied.

 ## Paragraph-based Chunking